Gaussian-Based Parametric Bijections For Automatic Projection Filters: Adaptive Parametric Bijections

 Now let us choose an exponential family manifold with $m$ natural parameters.
 Choosing $\phi_\xi = \zeta_\xi^{-1}$, we can rewrite the exponential {of the cumulant-generating function} as

 Instead of directly numerically computing this function using its definition \eqref{eq:cumulant-generating}, it is beneficial to use this transformed integral representation instead.
-The accuracy of the quadrature approximation to this integral will vary with the selection of $q_\xi$.
+The accuracy of the quadrature approximation to this integral depends on the choice of $q_\xi$.
 Recall that a Gaussian quadrature rule with $N$ quadrature nodes is exact when the integrand is chosen to be a polynomial of order $2N-1$ or less \cite{gautschi2004}.
-Therefore, in order to get an accurate integration result, we can attempt to choose $q_\xi$ such that the integrand is close to a polynomial of order $2N-1$ or less.
+Therefore, in order to get an accurate integration result, we can choose a $q_\xi$ such that the integrand is close to a polynomial of order $2N-1$ or less.
 In fact, if we chose $q_\xi$ to be exactly $p_\theta$, then we would have the integrand equal to $\frac{1}{2} \exp(\psi(\theta))$.
 This would mean that the integration result would be exact, thus avoiding any integration errors.
-However, in the following proposition we show that there are no possible bijections that can be evaluated explicitly and which make the integrand in \eqref{eq:integration_in_canonical_cube} assume a polynomial form.
+However, in the following proposition we show that there is no such a bijection that can be evaluated explicitly and makes the integrand in \eqref{eq:integration_in_canonical_cube} a polynomial.

 \begin{prop} Let $\phi$ be a bijection from $\mathcal{D}$ to $\mathbb{R}$ and let $\mathrm{EM}(c)$ be the exponential family given by \eqref{eq:EM_c} with parameters $\theta \in \Theta$, where $\Theta$ is given by \eqref{eq:Theta}.
-If there is no explicit antiderivative for $\beta(x):=\exp(c(x)^\top\theta)$ as a function of $x$, then there is no explicit bijection $\phi$ such that $\beta(\phi(\tilde{x})) \, \phi(\tilde{x})'$ is a polynomial of $\tilde{x}$. \end{prop} \begin{proof} Suppose $\beta(\phi(\tilde{x})) \, \phi(\tilde{x})' = \rho_n(\tilde{x})$, where $\rho_n$ is a polynomial of order $n$ in $\tilde{x}$.
+If there is no explicit antiderivative for $\beta(x)\coloneqq\exp\bigl(c(x)^\top\theta\bigr)$ as a function of $x$, then there is no explicit bijection $\phi$ such that $\beta(\phi(\tilde{x})) \, \phi(\tilde{x})'$ is a polynomial of $\tilde{x}$. \end{prop} \begin{proof} Suppose $\beta(\phi(\tilde{x})) \, \phi(\tilde{x})' = \rho_n(\tilde{x})$, where $\rho_n$ is a polynomial of order $n$ in $\tilde{x}$.
 Integrating both sides gives

 where $\bar{\rho}_n$ is a polynomial because $\rho_n$ is.
-Since the antiderivative of $\beta$ has no explicit form, there is no explicit form for $\phi$. \end{proof}
+Since the antiderivative of $\beta$ has no explicit form, there is no explicit form for $\phi$ neither. \end{proof}